 The development section begins at measure 93 and focuses on having higher levels of activity than the surrounding areas, as well as dropping the persistent pedal-tone voices that have permeated the movement until this point.
-The texture, as a result of this, is much thinner than that found in either the exposition or recapitulation.
+The texture is much thinner than that found in either the exposition or recapitulation as a result of this.
 The only low-end voices heard are that of the bassoons continuing the 7/4 march, the intermittent bass drum, and a low-end piano octave meant to serve as a reaction to the bass drum.
 Also featured in the development section are a series of cymbal scrapes meant to give the texture a small amount of extra shimmer, as shown in Figure 5.